wender-gs/expenseControl/README.md

 # expenseControl
 control spending and organize your finances

-Note: this project runs on an apache server configured with rewrite, soon i will add the right settings
+Note: this project runs on an apache server configured with rewrite, soon i will add the right settings.